-Information sessions are held each fall on the study-abroad opportunities available through USC Gould.
+Information sessions are held each January on the study-abroad opportunities available through USC Gould.
 Additional information is available by contacting email@example.com.

 Most students who apply and are eligible to study abroad are able to attend a program.
 We send up to four students per study abroad program each year.
 You may study abroad during the fall or spring of your second year or during the fall of your third year.

-Applications for fall programs are due each spring, and applications for spring programs are due each fall.
+Applications for fall and spring programs are due in February of the prior academic year.
 Since taking classes overseas requires self-motivated study, we look for students who have performed well academically and who have a clear idea of how this opportunity will help fulfill their academic, professional and personal goals.
 Some experience abroad may be helpful.

 Participation in study abroad programs offered through other ABA-accredited law schools is limited and must be approved by the USC Gould registrar's office.